 The Office of the Associate Vice-President, Academic and Francophone Affairs plays a key role in the ties Laurentian University has with its community as well as the 12 French-language school boards in Ontario.
 Through the Office of Francophone Affairs (OFA), a number of collaborations and initiatives are carried through each year, striving to increase the Francophone space, maximize postsecondary student success and strengthen the sense of belonging to the Franco-Ontarian community.

 Destination Réussite volet I (DRI) is a unique French-language education initiative launched by the Ontario Ministry of Education, within its Student Success strategy.
-The initiative supports partnerships between school boards and postsecondary institutions so they may offer diversified high quality learning opportunities in a Francophone setting.
-Click here to see the list of initiatives offered by the Office of Francophone Affairs within DRI.
+The initiative supports partnerships between school boards and post-secondary institutions so they may offer diversified high-quality learning opportunities in a Francophone setting.
+See the list of initiatives offered by the Office of Francophone Affairs within DRI.